carlacz/MBRT/OpenSesame-online/README.md

 # MENTAL BODY ROTATION TASK (MBRT)

 **Author:** Carla Czilczer, 12/12/2025
-**Software used:** OpenSesame 4.0.2
+**Software used:** OpenSesame 4.0.24
 **Experiment Type:** Online
 **Languages supported:** English (EN) = default, German (DE), Spanish (ES), French (FR).
 Further languages can be added, which requires simple changes in the code and updating the `.csv` files (see [language localization](#LANGUAGE-LOCALIZATION)).

 ---------------------------------------
 ## GENERAL INSTRUCTIONS

-This experiment is built using [OpenSesame](osdoc.cogsci.nl).
+This experiment is built using [OpenSesame](osdoc.cogsci.nl) 4.0.24.
 To run this experiment online, it utilizes the [OSWeb](https://osdoc.cogsci.nl/4.1/manual/osweb/osweb/) backend.
+Please check the version you are using, as older OpenSesame versions will likely crash.
 If you are unfamiliar with OpenSesame, please refer to the [documentation](osdoc.cogsci.nl) on their website.
 This README specifically details the structure and customization of this MBRT implementation.

 ---------------------------------------